 To return to the main point.
 The features primarily responsible for our being causes of decisions are features belonging to our underlying nature.
 Therefore, in denying her an equal opportunity to pursue goals, I cannot avoid evaluating us as if we were unequal with respect to our underlying nature.
 Since the finality of the rational appetite is (1) to evaluate concrete entities (2) according to what reason knows of them, my evaluation could abstract from the nature only if I did not know that the underlying nature made me the kind of entity that can make decisions.
 In making the decision, I am evaluating myself as a certain kind of agent.
 The fact that it is my nature that enables me to be such an agent by producing the proximate dispositions is something that could not be altered by a choice to act as if it was not.
-If I chose to kill someone who was unconscious on the grounds that she was not then equal to me with respect to the proximate ability to make decisions, my decision could not avoid evaluating her as if her nature were not equal to I would still be evaluating one concrete entity as being mine. higher than another in respects that include human nature.
-For I would be evaluating myself as the kind of entity from which decisions emanate, that is, as having whatever the features are that enable me to cause decisions.
+If I chose to kill someone who was unconscious on the grounds that she was not then equal to me with respect to the proximate ability to make decisions, my decision could not avoid evaluating her as if her nature were not equal to mine.
+I would still be evaluating one concrete entity as being higher than another in respects that include human nature.
+For I would be evaluating myself as the kind of entity from which decisions.